jefersonvinicius/refactoring_book/chapter-11/01-separate-query-from-modifier/Readme.md

 It's a good pratice separate function that return values and function that modify values.
-When a function do this two things, you should separate it
+When a function do this two things, you should separate it.
+In this way, you remove the side effects from query functions